Deformation Quantization via Categorical Factorization Homology: Introduction

 \textsc{Acknowledgments.} We thank Adrien Brochier, Damien Calaque, Kevin Costello, Nick Gurski, David Jordan, Lyne Moser, Pavel Safronov, Alexander Schenkel, Pavol Ševera and Lukas Woike for helpful discussions related to this project.
+We would also like to thank the referee for a careful reading and many useful remarks.
 We would like to thank Claudia Scheimbauer for hosting multiple meetings of the authors, facilitating work on this project.
 EK was supported by the SFB 1085: Higher invariants from the Deutsche Forschungsgemeinschaft (DFG).
 CK has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No. 768679).
 LM gratefully acknowledges support of the Simons Collaboration on Global Categorical Symmetries.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development and by the Province of Ontario through the Ministry of Colleges and Universities.
 The Perimeter Institute is in the Haldimand Tract, land promised to the Six Nations.
 JP was supported by the Postdoc.Mobility grant 203065 of the SNSF.
 JP would like to thank the Perimeter Institute and the Department of Mathematics of HU Berlin for hospitality during the last stages of writing.